Dojran Municipality

 Dojran (Дојран [ˈdɔjran]) is a municipality in the southeastern part of North Macedonia.
 Star Dojran is the village where the municipal seat is found.
 Dojran Municipality is part of the Southeastern Statistical Region.

 Geography

 The municipality borders Bogdanci Municipality to the west, Valandovo Municipality to the north, and Greece to the east and south.

 Demographics

-According to the last national census from 2021 this municipality has 3,084 inhabitants.
+According to the 2021 North Macedonia census, this municipality has 3,084 inhabitants.
 Ethnic groups in the municipality include: